eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/service.md

 ## Usage

+REMReM Generate is a service responsible for creating Eiffel protocol messages.
-REMReM Generate Service allows generating of Eiffel messages that will be send by [Eiffel REMReM Publish](https://github.com/eiffel-community/eiffel-remrem-publish) to RabbitMQ.
+The generated messages can subsequently be published using the [Eiffel REMReM Publish](https://github.com/eiffel-community/eiffel-remrem-publish) service to RabbitMQ.

 Information about the REMReM Generate Service all endpoints can be got and easily accessed using next links: